by Paola Re Fiorentin

-Icarus is the name of an accreted dwarf galaxy discovered in the Galactic disk by Paola Re Fiorentin, Alessandro Spagna and Mario Lattanzi, researchers at the Astrophysical Observatory of Turin, in collaboration with Michele Cignoni of the University of Pisa.
+Icarus is the name of an accreted dwarf galaxy discovered in the Galactic disk by Paola Re Fiorentin, Alessandro Spagna and Mario G. Lattanzi, researchers at the Astrophysical Observatory of Turin, in collaboration with Michele Cignoni of the University of Pisa.

 These authors combined high-quality astrometric and spectroscopic data from Gaia, APOGEE and GALAH, that they used to chemically select 1137 stars belonging to the local halo (within 2.5 kpc from the Sun).